enimiste/prado-project-starter/README.md

 The **themes** directory holde the css, js files needed to render the IHM of each side of you web app.
 Ex: `themes\bo` contains sb-admin css and js files used in backoffice IHM.

-The theme used in the backoffice is the [SB-admin](https://startbootstrap.com/template-overviews/sb-admin-2/).
+The theme used in the backoffice is the [SB-admin 2014 version](https://startbootstrap.com/theme/sb-admin-2).
 For the front office is not implemented for instance.

 ### Helpers functions :
 I added a bunch of helper functions to help developper access most used features of Prado easaly.